Egal212/terraform-beginner-bootcamp-2023/journals/ProjectNotes2.md

 ### Terraform Cloud Variables

+Input variables let you customize aspects of Terraform modules without altering the module's own source code.
+This functionality allows you to share modules across different Terraform configurations, making your module composable and reusable.

+Modules are containers for multiple resources that are used together.
+A module consists of a collection of .tf and/or .tf.json files kept together in a directory.

 In terraform we can set two kind of variables:
 - Enviroment Variables - those you would set in your bash terminal eg. AWS credentials
 - Terraform Variables - those that you would normally set in your tfvars file eg. user_uuid